mongodb-developer/social-app-demo/README.md

 The goal of this lesson is to get your local application up and running.
 You should have basic CRUD functionality working by the end of this lesson.

+> Be sure to switch to the `5-lesson` branch in your local environment.

 ## Task 1: Install dependencies

 To install the dependencies for this lesson, run the following command in the terminal from the root of the project: